wcorona269/touchline-frontend/README.md

 # Touchline Soccer

 ## Introduction
-Touchline Soccer is a comprehensive soccer platform that provides a Twitter-style posts timeline, along with features such as commenting, reposts, and likes.
-Additionally, the platform includes profile pages for leagues, clubs, and players.
-Users can also create a 'Favorite' list, adding their preferred clubs, players, or leagues to receive personalized news based on their favorites.
+Touchline Soccer is a social app for soccer discussion, statistics, news, and more.
+Users can also create a 'Favorite' list, adding their preferred clubs, players, or leagues to personalize their news feed based on their favorites.
+This repo is for the Frontend component of the application.
+Check out the backend repo [here](https://github.com/wcorona269/touchline-backend)!

 ## Technologies Used
 - Python3 Flask backend